duckalini/my_first_terraform/README.md

 Ensure you get the latest version of terraform.

-Your terraform version is set in your `main.tf` environment file.
-Each individual contributor working on your terraform project will need to use that version.
+Your terraform version is set in your `main.tf` file for each environment.
+Each individual contributor working on your terraform project will need to use that version locally.
 If anyone updates their version and pushes a change, all contributors will need to update their local terraform version to match.

 Downgrading your terraform version on macOS via brew is non trivial, so try get everyone installing and updating at the same time.